Eumaeus/blackwell_fall_2018/docs/GreekCivFinalProject.md

 ## Final Note on the Data Projects

 Projects involving illustration or places are *data projects*.
 These will be evaluated according to **correctness** (is that actually Sardis), **insight** (is that an accurate illustration, or a creative and informative illustration), **validity** (is the file plain-text, named correctly, with the correct columns).
 The last, **validity** is hardest.
 I have not given you a full suite of tools to help with that, and my standards will be adjusted downward accordingly, but I want to see good effort toward getting it right.

+I would like, for each of these, a **separate document** (MS Word or whatever) with a *brief* description of what you did… what passages of Herodotus you covered, and what those passages contain.